-Once the medical personnel arrive, they may ask you how much cocaine you have consumed and whether you consumed any other drug, including alcohol, at the same time.
+Once the medical personnel arrive, they may ask you how much of the drug you have consumed and whether you consumed any other drug, including alcohol, at the same time.
 It is important to give them all the information they need to administer the right treatment.
 They may ask to take the drug you (or your friend) consumed in which case you should give it to them.
-The main reason is because they will test it in order to be able to provide the appropriate treatment.
-There have been many situations when a person thought they were taking cocaine, but in reality they were taking meth.
+The main reason is that they will test it in order to be able to provide the appropriate treatment.
+There have been many situations when a person thought they were taking cocaine, but in reality, they were taking meth.

 An Overdose is a Sign of Addiction